-Casa Vicens have an amazing rooftop with a small cupola on the western corner of the façade.
-Green and white ceramic tiles cover the façade, as Gaudí influence by Islamic and Asian architecture.
+Casa Vicens has an amazing rooftop with a small cupola on the western corner of the façade.
+Green and white ceramic tiles cover the façade, as Gaudí influenced by Islamic and Asian architecture.

 It’s also visible the natural elements, as this is an important feature in Gaudí projects.

 This building is very important for Art Nouveau and was declared Unesco World Heritage in 2005.
 Gaudí created an innovative and original project that was completely different from anything else at that time.
 It was the beginning of his artistic career.